ZeroIntensity/view.py/docs/user-guide/building-projects/app_basics.md

 ## Review

-Every view.py project should contain a call to `new_app`. `new_app` does important things like loading your configuration, set's up finalization code, and lets the `App` instance be used by `get_app`.
+Every view.py project should contain a call to `new_app`. `new_app` does important things like loading your configuration, set's up finalization code, and letting the `App` instance be used by `get_app`.

-Running an app can be done through two ways: programmatically via `App.run` or through `view serve` command.
+Running an app can be done in two ways: programmatically via the `App.run` or through `view serve` command.
 However, every view.py app should contain an `App.run` to give the choice for running programmatically.
-By default, view has a fancy UI when running your app, which may be disabled via editing the config or passing `fancy=False` to `run()`.
+By default, view.py has a fancy UI when running your app, which may be disabled via editing the config or passing `fancy=False` to `run()`.

 Finally, circular imports occur when two Python modules try to import each other, which can happen a lot in view when getting the app from the app file (especially in manual routing).
-To fix it, view provides a `get_app` function to get you your `App` instance without an import.
+To fix it, View provides a `get_app` function to get you your `App` instance without an import.